DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "For us, as well as other races, using human language is convenient"

 What it means by that?
-As if mocking Kay's questioning look, it continued:
+As if mocking Kai's questioning look, it continued:

 "The best way to order around your slave, is to use their language"